oroinc/documentation/user/back-office/inventory/create.rst

 Create a Warehouse
 ------------------

 .. note:: Creating multiple warehouses is an Enterprise edition feature.
+When adding a new organization, remember to update the :ref:`organization's configuration settings <user-management-organizations>` (including its owner and a :ref:`warehouse <warehouses-organization>`).

 To create a new warehouse: